AlibabaCloudDocs/datav/intl.en-US/Developer Guide/Guide to ECharts widget encapsulation.md

 Except for the preceding three data items, the rest are configurations.

-## Write package.json {#section_jcj_kyl_q2b .section}
+## Write package.json

-Write the preceding configurations and data into package.json based on [package.json specifications](reseller.en-US/Developer Guide/Document structure/package.json specifications.md#) .
+Write the preceding configurations and data into package.json based on [package.json specifications](/intl.en-US/Developer Guide/Document structure/Specifications of a package.json file.md) .
 You need to note that:

 -   You can delete configurations that are not required by your widgets.
 -   If the configuration that you need is not in the example code, you can obtain it from [ECharts Chart Configuration](http://echarts.baidu.com/option.html?spm=a2c4g.11186623.2.5.wQf3kR).